ginerorama/Blaster/README.md

-Blaster uses Blast(tblastn) to perform homologus proteins search in a set of target genomes.
+Blaster uses Blast(tblastn) to perform homologous proteins search in a set of target genomes.

 ## Require